BenLokanc/COVID-19-Data-Vis-Tool/README.md

 # COVID-19 Data Visualization Tool
 Author: Benjamin Lokanc

-## What is this?
+## Introduction

 This is a Local web application built with python using flask, pandas, seaborn, matplotlib, and sqlalchemy to visualize the number of cases of COVID-19 in Alberta.
+This was built by myself to test my data analysis tools and to experiment with creating local web applications with flask.

 ## Preprocessing of Data